lunawinxp/DiscordInviteCreator/README.md

 Simply open the program and enter your discord token, and it will output a txt file to the directory with a list of server invites.
 It will create each one automatically and set it to be a permanant invite.

+Thanks to Goat#8814 for the idea to make this.